 - Run video ad showing how your product can add value

-Middle Funnel: At this stage user has browsed through the different pages.
+Middle Funnel: At this stage, the user has browsed through the different pages.
 They visited your product pages, feature pages or pricing pages.
 This shows their interest level for your product or services.
-In retargeting campaign for this set of visitors, show:
+In the retargeting campaign for this set of visitors, show:

 - A different use case for the product: E.g. if your product is hand blender, show some beautiful recipe made using a hand blender.

 - Attribute variation: Attributes like color may sometimes play a big role.
-If someone was looking a white shirt, then why not show them same shirt in various colors.
+If someone was looking for a white shirt, then why not show them the same shirt in various colors.

-- Abandoned cart alert: Once user abandons his cart, you can alert users of their cart.
-Create a series of alert to be sent with a delay to re-target the user.
+- Abandoned cart alert: Once a user abandons his cart, you can alert users of their cart.
+Create a series of alerts to be sent with a delay to re-target the user.

 - Offer/Discount: Since the user is already interested, a small discount can make the deal.
-Re-target the users with offers and discount on the chosen product.
+Re-target the users with offers and discounts on the chosen product.